the mutual wave machine

 (3) Eye contact: Many pairs used eye contact as a strategy to connect to each other, and we saw that this increased the synchronization of their gamma brain waves, in line with recent findings from other research groups.
-Some studies looking at brain synchrony between mothers and their babies have also shown that the It is not surprising that eye contact increases synchrony: eye contact, and gaze more generally, os a very strong social tool that is pivotal in human relationships.
+Some studies looking at brain synchrony between mothers and their babies have also shown that eye contact is a predictor of synchrony.
+It is not surprising that eye contact increases synchrony: eye contact, and gaze more generally, is a very strong social tool that is pivotal in human relationships.
 This finding also links to our work Measuring the Magic of Mutual Gaze with performance artist Marina Abramovic: she has used eye gaze as a tool for human connectedness throughout her work, such as The Artist is Present.

 Next, we asked whether people’s social personality traits (empathy), and mental states (focus) predicted their brain synchrony.

 We measured people’s empathy using the Interpersonal Reactivity Index.
 We specifically focused on the Personal Distress Scale, which reflects the extent to which people experienced "self-oriented feelings of personal anxiety and unease in tense interpersonal settings”.

 As can be seen in the scatterplot, more empathetic pairs tended to also show higher brain synchrony.
 Note that each dot shows the average brainwave synchrony for all pairs that were similarly empathetic on average, which highly simplifies the data.